Strivin0311/ai-learning/techs/ml/few_shot.md

 # Few-Shot Learning
-*Here's some resources about Few-Shot Learning*
+*Here're some resources about Few-Shot Learning*

 #### A Survey on Machine Learning from Few Samples [`READ`]